szczypiorofix/unity-sherpa-onnx/README.md

 # unity-sherpa-onnx
-Sherpa ONNX wrapper for Unity.
-Tested with
+STT and TTS modules for Android with Unity (C#) wrapper.

 ## Installation & Usage
 - run ```build.bat``` script for Windows